sofiasyntaka/microglia-als/README.md

 The notebooks contain the scripts needed for automating puncta analysis and skeleton-spine density analysis.
 All you need to do is replace the input and output directories with the ones your images are stored in.

-Run the notebooks in this order:
+Run the notebooks with the following prefixes in this order:
 1. `analysis_`
 2. `data_processing_`